e271828e/Flight.jl/docs/notes/design/framework_spec.md

 plant instead of continuous linearization + Tustin).

 **Delivered, and what is still only recorded: declarative non-participation.**
-The output half of this door is **built** (row 166): a continuous producer's declaration is per-leaf, so "this port is frozen under differentiation" has a spelling — declare the leaf `Float64` and strip with `ForwardDiff.value` inside the stage ([§11.2](#112-the-declaration-inventory), [§12.5](#125-the-always-on-conformance-check)).
+**Both halves of this door are now built.** The output half (row 166): a continuous producer's declaration is per-leaf, so "this port is frozen under differentiation" has a spelling — declare the leaf `Float64` and strip with `ForwardDiff.value` inside the stage ([§11.2](#112-the-declaration-inventory), [§12.5](#125-the-always-on-conformance-check)).
 An opaque wrapper (an FMU, a C aerodynamic table) and a deliberately severed coupling can therefore both say so in the schema instead of showing up in Jacobians as unexplained zero rows, and the conformance check holds them to it at every activation.
-What remains recorded only is the *tooling* built on that visibility, plus the slot side: pinned-face validation by the tap declaration (selecting a declared-frozen output = warning), a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling), and forbid-seeding slot markers rejected at tap resolution — the last of which stays speculative for its original reason, an unseeded slot already *being* a held parameter, so the marking would be pure protection rather than semantics.
-Additive when a consumer shows up, no flag day; until then the declared pin and the visible zero row suffice.
+The input half (row 167): a consumer's entries are per-leaf too, so a `Float64` entry declares "never hand me partials" — the AD-incompatible component's own statement, enforced at the wire ([§6.1](#61-connections-and-hierarchy)) — and, at a root slot, *is* the forbid-seeding marker this section once recorded as speculative.
+The marker therefore exists, and it carries semantics rather than mere protection: it types the slot cell at every activation — so an unseeded slot is a *choice* where a `Float64`-entry slot is a *declaration* — and tap resolution rejects the latter with the offending entry in hand instead of returning a silent zero column.
+What stays recorded is only the remaining **tooling** over that visibility: pinned-face validation by the tap declaration (selecting a declared-frozen output = warning) and a feedthrough-graph lint (a frozen output fed by participating inputs names the severed coupling).
+Additive when a consumer shows up, no flag day; until then the declared pins and the visible zero rows suffice.

 ---